rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 We're ready to run our first Tekton Pipeline that will include Image Signature Verification from ACS/StackRox!

-* Run the pipeline for build the image, push to the Quay registry, sign the image with cosign, push the signature of the image to the Quay registry:
+* Run the pipeline to build the image, push it to the Quay registry, sign the image with cosign, and push the signature of the image to the Quay registry:

 ```bash
 kubectl create -f run/sign-images-pipelinerun.yaml